BertrandHustle/WordSearch/WordSearch.md

 	allow for puzzles that are a single unit tall or wide, or for puzzles that are too full of words.

+	5. Classes

+	5.1.
+Main: runs main method w/Spark endpoints

+	5.2.
+Capability: describes capabilities of word generation (see section I.1. above)

+		5.21.
+Methods

+			5.211.
+EnscribeHorizontal(String word): enscribes word horizontally

+			5.212.
+EnscribeVertical(String word): enscribes word vertically

+			5.213.
+EnscribeDiagonalUp(String word): enscribes word diagonally-upwards

+			5.214.
+EnscribeDiagonalDown(String word): enscribes word diagonally-downwards

+		5.22.
+Properties

+			5.221.
+String name: gives name of capability

+			5.222.
+String description: describes functionality of capability

+			5.223.
+String keyword: gives keyword of capability

+	5.3.
+Puzzle: describes a puzzle and its properties

+		5.31.
+Methods

+			5.311.
+GenerateGrid(int Width, int Height): generates grid at given width/ height

+			5.312.
+GenerateWord(String word, Capability capability):
+			checks grid for blank space, generates word letter-by-letter

+				5.3121.
+Criss-crossing checking will occur HERE

+			5.313.
+FillLetters(): fills remaining blank spaces in puzzle with random letters of the English Latin alphabet

+		5.32.
+Properties

+			5.321. int width: describes width of puzzle grid

+			5.322. int height: describes height of puzzle grid

+			5.323. int minWordLength: describes minimum length of word to be put in puzzle

+			5.324. int maxWordLength: describes maximum length of word to be put in puzzle

+			5.325. int numberOfWords: describes number of words to be put in puzzle

+			5.326.
+ArrayList<Capability> capabilities: list of capabilities which can be used in puzzle

+	5.4.
+JSONHandler: converts JSON requests into capabilties and puzzle data, and converts finished puzzles into JSON strings

+		5.41.
+Methods

+			5.411.
+JSONParser: converts JSON string into list of capabilities and puzzle properties

+			5.412.
+JSONSerializer: converts a finished puzzle into JSON formatted string